Alf Alderson takes on the sheer rock faces of via ferrata in the Dolomites – by ladder.

 You’ll need all the gear you’d take for a day out on the British hills, plus a purpose made via ferrata climbing harness and a climbing helmet, which should be provided on any guided climb.
 If you want to buy one yourself expect to pay around €100.

 More info on the Dolomites is available on Dolomiti.org

 Italy and the Austro-Hugarian Empire were at war in the Dolomites between 1915-17, with Italy’s eventual victory leading to much of what was once Austrian territory becoming Italian – hence the use of German and Italian languages in the region, along with a local tongue, Ladino.

 Tunnels, trenches, embrasures and forts were constructed at strategic locations in the mountains and linked by via ferrata, some of which can still be walked today in order to see open air ‘museums’ of restored defences.

 Tactics used by troops on both sides included tunnelling into and under mountainsides to attack the enemy (in March 1916 Italian troops tunnelled beneath a peak above the Col de Lana near Arabba and blew the entire top off along with a brigade of Austrian troops) and firing shells into mountainsides above enemy locations to bring down rockfalls and avalanches – thousands of troops were killed in this way.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Dolomites using the map below!